darkeclipz/tinyblog/README.md

 ## Open bugs

   1. Changes to `template.html` are not reflected without restarting the application while in `watch` mode.
+  2. The version displayed with `version` is incorrect.

 ## Used packages